by Ludwig Danckert (*1915, †1998)

 One entry for this town contains information on a small factory founded 1891; shown mark however can not be correct as it reads 'BAVARIAN CHINA' over 'GERMANY'.
 The mark picture is obviously misplaced; the mark which *should* have been shown here is one depicting the Tetschen castle and chain bridge above 'WALLENDAR, AUSTRIA'.

-The stated founding date of the Gebrüder Schoenau factory wrong, it was 1817 (not 1865).
+The stated founding date of the Gebrüder Schoenau factory is incorrect, it was actually 1817 (not 1865).

 Mark in the entry on the company of Quist & Kowalski is (without further comment) stated to have been registered 1925.
 The registration date and number in the appendix are correct, however the mark had already been registered 20 years earlier and was simply re-registered in 1925 as the end of the maximum registration period had been reached and the proprietor had also changed.
 That may appear to have been quite a waste of time and money as the company only actively used the mark between 1906 and 1909, however some sources indicate that the mark was desired by somebody else and Quist simply did not want to drop his rights.